hermanschaaf/cq-gen/README.md

 CloudQuery Provider Generator
 =======================

-*CQ-Gen* allows creating providers resources fast and from a client source.
+*CQ-Gen* allows creating providers resources fast by generating all the boring bits and allow you to focus on the logic!

-For rewriter to work correctly, use "replace" in go.mod to point to your local provider code
+The main goal of cq-gen is to easily generate tables from an existing source including reading their descriptions and relations, by defining our generation once in a configuration we can re-generate when new fields are added and our resolver functions can stay the same.

+## Key features
+- We generate most of the boring table bits and all fields including descriptions, so you can focus on defining the resolver logic and add more resources faster!
+- Configurable, cq-gen allows you to define your own columns, relations and even transform existing columns
+- Read from one or more sources, openAPI?
+Golang? some other source? we got you covered we can support reading from any source as long as it supports the interface.

 Usage
 =====

 ### introduction
-To use cq-gen you first must add the provider as a submodule (future release will change this to //go:generate).
+To use cq-gen you first must add it as a tool to your provider module [see](https://marcofranssen.nl/manage-go-tools-via-go-modules) for how to set it up.
-Currently, all providers reside in the provider directory.

-After the submodule is created add a config file for cq-gen to know how to generate.
-You can look at [cq-provider-aws](providers/cq-provider-aws.hcl) as an example.
+After we set up our cq-gen tool we can start configuring our resources and create them.

 ### Execution
-To execute cq-gen all you need to do is execute the main.go which has 3 main flags:
+To execute cq-gen all you need to do is execute which has four main flags:
   - **config**: where the hcl configuration file to generate exists
   - **domain**: what domain we want to generate from.
   - **resource**: what specific resource in given domain we want to generate.
+  - **output**: which directory to output resources go files.

 #### Example
 `./cq-gen --config=providers/cq-provider-aws.hcl --domain=ecs --resource=clusters`